Hacktix/GBEDG/ppu/index.md

 Sprites are effectively just 8x8 (or, if certain options are set, 8x16) pixel tiles which are not limited by the background/window grid.
 Sprite data is stored in the OAM section of memory which can fit up to 40 sprites.

 ![grid_sprites](./grid_sprites.png)

+### Tile Data

+Graphics data encoded in the 2BPP format (explained above) is stored in VRAM at addresses $8000-$97FF and is usually referred to by so-called "Tile Numbers".
+As each tile takes up 16 bytes of memory, a "Tile Number" is essentially just an index of a 16-byte-block within this section of VRAM.
+However, there are two different addressing methods the PPU uses:

+The **8000 method** uses $8000 as a base pointer and adds `(TILE_NUMBER * 16)` to it, whereas `TILE_NUMBER` is an unsigned 8-bit integer.
+Thus, the Tile Number `0` would refer to address $8000, `1` would refer to $8010, `2` to $8020 and so on.

+The **8800 method** uses $9000 as a base pointer and adds `(SIGNED_TILE_NUMBER * 16)` to it, whereas `SIGNED_TILE_NUMBER` is a signed 8-bit integer.
+Thus, the tile number `0` would refer to address $9000, `1` would refer to $9010, `2` to $9020 and so on.
+However, `0xFF` would refer to $8FF0, `0xFE` to $8FE0 and so on.

+Which of these addressing methods is used depends on bit 4 of the LCDC register, which will be explained later on as well.

+### Background Maps

+In order to set which tiles should be displayed in the Background / Window grids, background maps are used.
+The VRAM sections $9800-$9BFF and $9C00-$9FFF each contain one of these background maps.

+A background map consists of 32x32 bytes representing tile numbers organized row by row.
+This means that the first byte in a background map is the Tile Number of the Tile at the very top left.
+The byte after is the Tile Number of the Tile to the right of it and so on.
+The 32nd byte would represent the Tile Number of the leftmost tile in the second tile row.